elotl/nodeless-hpa-tutorial/README.md

 ### Acknowledgements

-This tutorial is built on top of [Matt Kelley's tutorial](https://blog.containership.io/cerebral-vs-kubernetes-cluster-autoscaler/).
+This tutorial is built on top of [Matt Kelly's tutorial](https://blog.containership.io/cerebral-vs-kubernetes-cluster-autoscaler/).
 We are grateful to his work in identifying and providing workarounds for bugs in Metrics Server.